Carrie Jensen: The bear necessities of headwater stream research

-The following story was written by Bailey Watkins in ENGL 4824: Science Writing as part of a collaborative project that included the English department, the Center for Communicating Science, the Fralin Life Science Institute, and Technology-enhanced Learning and Online Strategies (TLOS).
+The following story was written in April 2018 by Bailey Watkins in ENGL 4824: Science Writing as part of a collaborative project that included the English department, the Center for Communicating Science, the Fralin Life Science Institute, and Technology-enhanced Learning and Online Strategies (TLOS).

 While setting up the sensors for her research project, Carrie Jensen heard a rustle in the surrounding woods.
 Peeping from behind a tree, a bear appeared out of nowhere.
 To keep the bear away, Jensen tried making herself seem bigger so that she wouldn’t end up being the bear’s next meal.